ivan-guerra/programmador.com/content/series/workflow-optimization/part-5:-text-editing.md

 {{< youtube lsFoZIg-oDs >}}

-## Working with Neovim
+## Working with NeoVim

-Learning Neovim or more so Vim keystrokes may take some getting used to.
+Learning NeoVim or more so Vim keystrokes may take some getting used to.
 There are plenty of [resources][6] and [cheatsheets][7] out there online to help you get started.
 The best advice is to dive right in but pace yourself.
 Learn a few keystrokes a week.
 Modify any key bindings that feel unergonomic.
 Soon enough you'll find you've developed the muscle memory to navigate and edit any document.

-Likewise, you need to learn what tools are available to you in Neovim.
+Likewise, you need to learn what tools are available to you in NeoVim.
 This is especially important when developing software.
-In this section, you'll take a tour of some of Neovim's most critical features for software development.
+In this section, you'll take a tour of some of NeoVim's most critical features for software development.
 The list isn't meant to be exhaustive.
 If you feel like something is missing, that something likely exists as a plugin already.
-A quick online search or post on the [Neovim IRC][8] will get you going in the right direction.
+A quick online search or post on the [NeoVim IRC][8] will get you going in the right direction.

 ### Nvdash and NvCheatsheet